CatHood0/dart-quill-delta-simplify/documentation/insert.md

   required Object? target,
   // An optional parameter indicating the exact offset where
-  // the insertion should start.
+  // the insertion should start. int? startPoint,
-  //
-  // If it's provided, overrides target and related parameters int? startPoint,
-  // A boolean indicating whether to insert to the left or right of the target.
+  // A boolean indicating whether to insert to the left or right of the target. bool left = false,
-  //
-  // It's ignored if startPoint is provided bool left = false,
-  // A boolean specifying if the insertion should happen only once.
+  // A boolean specifying if the insertion should happen only once. bool onlyOnce = false,
-  //
-  // It's ignored if startPoint is provided bool onlyOnce = false,
   // A boolean indicating whether the inserted object should be part of its own
   // Operation or merged with the matched target